aws/aws-app-mesh-examples/walkthroughs/cdk-examples/howto-alb/README.md

 ## CDK Project Structure
 The skeleton of the project is generated using the `cdk init sample-app --language typescript` command.
 By default, your main `node` app sits in the `bin` folder and the cloud infrastructure is provisioned in the `lib` folder.
 In the `cdk.json` file, we define two enviroment variables: `PROJECT_NAME` and `CONTAINER_PORT` that refer to the name of this project and the ports at which the Flask applications (`feapp` and `colorapp`) are exposed in the containers.

-Using the `DockerImageAsset` construct, you can push your application image to an ECR repository when the infrastucture is being provisioned.
+Using the `DockerImageAsset` construct, you can push your application image to an ECR repository when the infrastucture is being provisioned by simply pointing it to the directory of your application's `Dockerfile`.